Chase offered some unique HELOC terms

 Contact customer service.
 When you have questions, reach out to the HELOC team.

 Adjust your limit.
-You could refinance to increase your line of credit.
+Refinance to increase your line of credit.
 Speak to your HELOC consultant to explain your situation and find out if you’re eligible.

 Make timely payments.
 Choose between one-time or automatic payments.
 These are your payment options: